 index

-On the contacts page, we were able to send links to the admin he then would visit and we assumed that we had to steal credentials to get into the admin.php page.
-After we were not able to steal any cookies or find XSS on the site we used nmap to scan the host.
-It showed that both 80 and 8080 were open, later a hint was released hinting that there was a difference between them.
+On the contacts page, we were able to send links to the admin bot, which it would then visit, and we assumed we had to steal credentials to get into the admin.php page.
+After we were unable to steal any cookies or find XSS on the site, we used nmap to scan the host.
+It showed that both 80 and 8080 were open; later a hint was released that there was a difference between them.

 1